MakeCloudHQ/cloud-run-training/01-gcp-basics/03-iam.md

 Your code needs to:
 - Call Google APIs
-- Access other GCP resources
+- Access other Google Cloud resources
 - Authenticate itself

 **Don't use user credentials in code!** Use service accounts instead.